 What to Pack for Canyons of America's Southwest

-The following packing list contains general recommendations for a canyons adventure.
+The following packing list contains general recommendations for Canyons of the American Southwest.
 If you are currently booked on a canyons adventure with Nat Hab, please consult your pre-departure materials for the most up-to-date packing list specific to your trip.
 You will receive these materials 60-90 days before your departure.

 Simplify your packing—shop at Nat Hab’s online Gear Store for some of the key items recommended for your adventure.
 Look for this icon in the list below, then go to the Nat Hab Gear Store to start shopping.